oVirt/ovirt-site/source/tutorial/crashcourse.html.md

     });

 Since we want the game to notify our plugin upon specific occasions, we use `api.options` to configure source origin from which `message` events will be accepted.
-Above snippet uses <http://127.0.0.1:8080> so we assume Engine runs on localhost and WebAdmin is available at port 8080 over HTTP protocol.
+Above snippet uses `http://127.0.0.1:8080` so we assume Engine runs locally and WebAdmin is available via HTTP at port 8080.

 The `DataCenterSelectionChange` callback receives currently selected items as function `arguments`.
 Since we only care for single Data Center selected in the main tab, we check `arguments.length` and remember or forget current selection.